liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 19: Combatting Financial Crime

-1. The Minister shall establish systems to prevent and combat financial crimes, ensuring Liberland does not become a haven for financial criminals, including money launderers, financiers of terrorism, tax and other fraudsters, and war profiteers.
+1. The Minister shall establish systems to prevent and combat financial crimes, ensuring Liberland does not become a haven for financial criminals, including but not limited to

+   a) money launderers,

+   b) financiers of terrorism,

+   c) tax and other fraudsters, and

+   d) war profiteers.

-2. The Minister, in collaboration with the Minister of Foreign Affairs, shall seek opportunities for international cooperation in combatting financial crime and money laundering.
+4. The Minister, in collaboration with the Minister of Foreign Affairs, shall seek opportunities for international cooperation in combatting financial crime and money laundering.

 ### Article 20: Banking